Ashley Lawrence: Paris Saint-Germain

 Upon graduating from West Virginia University, Lawrence was a highly rated prospect prior to the 2017 NWSL College Draft.
-In January 2017, Lawrence signed with Paris Saint-Germain in Division 1 Féminine, with a contract that lasts until 2019.
-In December 2018, Lawrence would sign a multi-year contract extension with PSG.
+In January 2017, Lawrence signed with Paris Saint-Germain in Division 1 Féminine, with a two-year contract.
+With PSG she reached the final of the UEFA Champions League in her first season, where they only lost on penalties against league rivals Olympique Lyon.
+She was one of the successful shooters on her team.